pivotal-cf/om/README.md

-  certificate-authority           prints requested certificate authority config-template                 **EXPERIMENTAL** generates a config template for the product configure-authentication        configures Ops Manager with an internal userstore and admin user account configure-bosh                  configures Ops Manager deployed bosh director configure-director              configures the director configure-product               configures a staged product create-certificate-authority    creates a certificate authority on the Ops Manager
+  certificate-authority           prints requested certificate authority config-template                 **EXPERIMENTAL** generates a config template for the product configure-authentication        configures Ops Manager with an internal userstore and admin user account configure-bosh                   **DEPRECATED** configures Ops Manager deployed bosh director configure-director              configures the director configure-product               configures a staged product create-certificate-authority    creates a certificate authority on the Ops Manager